-Doctrine additional SOL Internally the filter API is used to a11 also ensures to the ORM against the database. queries issued by This rewrite queries done while loading objects, DQL responsible lazy or statements.
-The class Neos\Flow\Security\Authorization\Privilege\Entity\Doctrine\SqlFilter uses various ConditionGenerators to create the needed SQL.
+Internally the Doctrine filter API is used to add additional SQL constraints to all queries issued by the ORM against the database.
+This also ensures to rewrite queries done while lazy loading objects, or DQL statements.
+The responsible filter class Neos\Flow\Security\Authorization\Privilege\Entity\Doctrine\SqlFilter uses various ConditionGenerators to create the needed SQL.
 It is registered als Doctrine filter with the name Flow_Security_Entity_Filter in Flow's Settings.yaml file.